gjerokrsteski/php-dba-cache/README.markdown

     - Clean all entries
     - Clean expired entries
     - Flush the cache file
-    - Return the filling percentage of the backend storage
     - Optimizes the database file automatically after cleaning process

 Installation